oqolarte/oblong/content/project/site.md

 - no distractions.

 I consider these points important as they all relate to my current situation.
+In fact, websites should be guided by these principles.

 ### Link Management

 Links in this site that have a greenish northeast arrow ("↗" or "`\2197`" in CSS) right after them are *external links*, i.e. links that take the visitor out of this website.

 In CSS, I implented this using a selector that finds all links other than my own, which is `ohio.araw.xyz`.

+Here is a sample CSS code block implementing that:

 ```css
 a[href^="http://"]:not([href*="ohio.araw.xyz"]):after,